 WiX has an extensive toolset for developers to set up installers with.
 It enables developers to create setup bundles that install numerous runtime prerequisites.
 In addition, developers can also add SQL databases or generate IIS websites with the WiX compiler extensions.

-Those are five of the best installer software packages for Windows 10.
+Those are the best installer software packages for Windows 10.
 Those developers can set up some great installers for end-users to install programs with.